-The PS5 is officially coming on November 12 starting at $399, and it's already got a promising roster of games.
-You'll be able to play titles like Spider-Man: Miles Morales and Demon's Souls at launch, with long-awaited sequels like Horizon: Forbidden West and God of War: Ragnarok in the pipeline.
+The PS5 is just weeks away, and it's shaping up to have a solid library big titles old and new.
+You'll be able to play games like Spider-Man: Miles Morales and Demon's Souls at launch, with long-awaited sequels like Horizon: Forbidden West and God of War: Ragnarok in the pipeline.

 If you're wondering what you'll play on day one, here's a quick look at the key launch games coming by November 12:

 - Devil May Cry 5 Special Edition